FairwindsOps/vault-token-injector/README.md

 # Configuration

 An example configuration file is present [here](example_config.yaml).
 Whatever circleci projects are mentioned will update the given `env_variable` in the project workspace.
 The vault token for that project is created with the provided `vault_role`.
+In addition, the `vault-address` field is injected as the `VAULT_ADDR` enironment variable.

 ## Future Planned Enhancements